 Just like YouTube titles, engaging your subscribers with your choice of thumbnails for your videos is pivotal.
-Using self-designed images gives you the freedom to design your thumbnails to entice new viewers, which will mean more subscribers.
+Using self-designed images allows you to design your thumbnails to entice new viewers, meaning more subscribers.
 The thumbnail will most likely be the first thing someone sees when viewing your channel, so it is important to reel them in immediately.

 8. Use Annotations to Invite Subscribers

 Annotations are pop-up messages that appear throughout videos on YouTube.
 When used correctly, annotations can encourage people to subscribe to your YouTube channel; they can be placed throughout your videos.
 But, be careful not to place too many annotations throughout your content as it may become distracting and cause the viewer to stop watching your video.

 9. Optimise Every Video Description